n8n-io/n8n-docs/docs/courses/level-one/chapter-7.md

 Congratulations – you finished the n8n Course Level I!
 You were able to help Nathan build a business use case workflow, saving him hours of tedious work and making him more productive.
 You’ve come a long way throughout this course and learned a lot about workflow automation.

-## Certification Quiz
+## Certification quiz

-You can now take a quiz to get a certificate recognizing the skills you've learnt as part of this course.
+You're almost there!
+The last step before earning your certificate - after [signing-up](https://n8n-community.typeform.com/to/PDEMrevI) and completing the [course milestones](./readme.md#do-i-get-a-certificate) - is passing the quiz.

 The quiz consists of two parts: theory and practice.
+Remember:
-- You need to have at least 80% correct answers in each part of the quiz.
+- You need to have at least 80% correct answers in each part.
-- There is no time limit on the quiz.
+- There is no time limit.
 - You can take the quiz as many times as you want.

 <br/>